Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

     Tuleap administrators must install and activate ``TestPlan`` plugin beforehand.

-If your project also uses the Scrum backlog of Agile Dashboard service, a "Tests" tab will be added to milestones.
+If your project also uses the :ref:`Scrum Backlog <backlog>` service, a "Tests" tab will be added to milestones.

 This tab shows the test plan and campaigns of the milestone.